dproctor/headed-south/_posts/2019-03-01-mid-trip-gear-review-1-clothing-camping.markdown

 warm, humid air into the pad every night was the perfect recipe for all sorts of undesirable colonies to develop inside.

-Finally, I never camp without my <a class="item good new" href="">Sea to Summit inflatable pillow.</a> It packs down very small, and completely eliminates the stiff neck I always used to wake up with when I would just ball up extra clothes in a sad imitation of a pillow.
+Finally, I never camp without my <a class="item good" href="">Sea to Summit inflatable pillow.</a> It packs down very small, and completely eliminates the stiff neck I always used to wake up with when I would just ball up extra clothes in a sad imitation of a pillow.